-Q: If I choose to return to my permanent residence, what will happen to my residence assignment?
+Q: If I choose to return to my home residence, do I need to isolate upon my return?

 Q: Can I leave campus to see friends?

-A: The intention of the stay-at-home order is to keep people in their residence to help reduce the spread of COVID-19.
-Outdoor exercise like hiking or walking is permitted provided groups are limited to five people and face coverings are worn outdoors when 2 metres of physical distance can’t be maintained.
-You are not permitted to travel to your permanent residence for visits during the stay-at-home order.
+A: The intention of the ORANGE status under the provincial COVID-19 response framework is to prevent the spread of COVID-19.
+Outdoor exercise like hiking or walking is permitted and face coverings are worn outdoors when 2 metres of physical distance can’t be maintained.

 Q: How do I let Student Housing Services know if I am isolating and need meal delivery support?

-A: Please indicate your decision by logging into the Housing Portal to complete the Stay-at-Home questionnaire.
+A: Please indicate your decision by logging into the Housing Portal to complete the COVID questionnaire.

 IN THE EVENT OF AN OUTBREAK IN RESIDENCE